Music Composition Academies

 Staff composers will choose the Academy participants.
 A total of 10-15 students will be chosen for this year’s Academy.

-- Ages – Middle school through high school age students
+- Ages – middle school through high school

 - Must have a desire to learn about music and music composition.

 - Basic knowledge of reading music (can read music in either bass or treble clef or tablature, knowledge of note values, rhythm, dynamics, etc.)